 Fungal nail infection is the most commonly occurring problem with the nails.
 It is so common infact that many people tend to associate any problems with nails with fungal infection only.
 When nails break due to fungal infection they turn either yellow or green.
 Most fungal infections do not enter the blood.
 But like most other nail conditions; they could signal an underlying problem.

 Who knew nails could tell us so much about what is happening inside our body?
-It is very important, therefore, to keep an eye on the health and the condition of the nails and any abnormality should be discussed with a doctor.
+It is very important, therefore, to keep an eye on the health and the condition of the nails and any abnormality should be discussed with a best doctor in india.
 Taking good care of the nails is important not only to maintain their beauty but also our overall health.